tonysm/blog/source/_posts/2015-01-02-integrating-elasticsearch-with-your-laravel-app.markdown

 ---

 Searching is an important part of many applications, and it is most of the time treated as a simple task.
 "Just query using LIKE and you're good to go".
 Well, while the LIKE clause can be handy sometimes we have to do it in a better way.
 After researching for a while I found a few good resources on the subject.
 The most attractive one is Elasticsearch.
 Yes, you can go far with full-text search and other searching techniques, however Elasticsearch is very handy and comes with a variety of useful functionalities.
-I'm going to cover the basics here a link more resources at the bottom, so you can dig further.
+I'm going to cover the basics here and link more resources at the bottom, so you can dig further.

 <!-- more -->